GreptimeTeam/greptimedb/README.md

 ### Grafana Dashboard

-Our official Grafana dashboard is available at [grafana](grafana/README.md) directory.
+Our official Grafana dashboard for monitoring GreptimeDB is available at [grafana](grafana/README.md) directory.

 ## Project Status